iuctil/dsla/content/docs/KnowledgeObjects/AWS_DevOps.md

 Figure 2: AWS CodeDeploy components (Deployments on an EC2/On-Premises Compute Platform)

-1)	Create an application with unique name
+1)	Create an application with a unique name
 2)	Setup a deployment group which is a set of individual instances where CodeDeploy would deploy applications.
 The deployment group has the following settings:
 Deployment type:
 	- In-place deployment:  application on each instance is stopped.
 Then, the latest version application is installed, validated, and deployed